 Which Treaty Bodies can develop general comments?

-All Treaty Bodies, except for SPT, have the mandate to develop general comments or recommendations.
+All Treaty Bodies, except for SPT (Subcommittee on Prevention of Torture and other Cruel, Inhuman or Degrading Treatment or Punishment), have the mandate to develop general comments or recommendations.

 See here for a full list of Treaty Bodies and what each can do.